davidchesnut/sp-general-docs/docs/using-the-pairing-cmdlet-register-spworkflowservice.md

 # Using the pairing cmdlet Register-SPWorkflowService
-Learn how to use the cmdlet  **Register-SPWorkflowService** to successfully pair SharePoint Server 2013 with Workflow Manager.
+Learn how to use the cmdlet **Register-SPWorkflowService**to successfully pair SharePoint Server 2013 with Workflow Manager.
- **Last modified:** September 17, 2015

- * **Applies to:** SharePoint Foundation 2013 | SharePoint Online*
 Installing and configuring Microsoft SharePoint Server 2013 to support workflow development requires "pairing" your installations of SharePoint Server 2013 and Workflow Manager.
 In most scenarios, this pairing is easily done by using the cmdlet **Register-SPWorkflowService**, which is included with your SharePoint installation.

-Importantly, this cmdlet is not useful for every pairing scenario.  **Register-SPWorkflowService** is useful only in the following pairing scenarios:
+Importantly, this cmdlet is not useful for every pairing scenario. **Register-SPWorkflowService**is useful only in the following pairing scenarios:
 - One-computer server farm where SharePoint Server 2013 and Workflow Manager are co-located on the server box.